 Instrument used to measure wind speed

-Instruments that measure wind speed are important in many fields.
+Instruments that measure wind speed and wind direction are important in many fields.
 The anemometer is the most common tool for this.
 Anemometers come in different types, such as wind cup anemometers, wind vanes, and laser Doppler wind radars.

-These instruments can work by themselves or as part of a larger system for weather observation and forecasting.
-They are also used for environmental protection, saving energy, aerospace, and more.
+Anemometers can work alone or as part of a bigger system for weather observation and forecasting.
+They are also used to protect the environment, save energy, and in aerospace, among other things.

 The main types of anemometers include: